iamadeveloper-es/iamadeveloper-es/README.md

 ### Passionate about programming

-💾 I’m currently working as a Front-end developer mainly with Vue.js <br/> 🌱 I’m currently learning: more Vue.js and Angular <br/> 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/daniel-verdu)
+💾 I’m currently working as a Front-end developer mainly with Vue.js <br/> 🌱 I’m currently learning: more Vue.js, Nuxt and Angular <br/> 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/daniel-verdu)

 <!--